On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Observations Data

 \subsubsection{AGNs}

-The UV contribution from the central super-massive black holes in active galaxies may dominate the emission coming from the star forming regions, in a UV survey.
+The UV contribution from the central supermassive black holes in active galaxies may dominate the emission coming from the star-forming regions, in a UV survey.
 It is the latter emission that we are concerned with in this study.
-So, the inclusion of UV-bright AGN in the sample can induce an overestimation in the UV LF calculations.
+Thus, the inclusion of UV-bright AGN in the sample can induce an overestimation in the UV LF calculations.
 In particular, they affect the bright end of the UV LF.
-We use the same method as in paper I, i.e. to use a X-ray luminosity cut to handle the quasar contamination.
+We use the same method as in \citetalias{2022MNRAS.511.4882S}, i.e. we use an X-ray luminosity cut to handle the quasar contamination.
 The X-ray catalogues from \citet{2016ApJ...817...34M, 2009ApJ...696.1195T} and \citet{2006ApJ...644..100P} are used to identify any X-ray sources in the sample.
 Any sources cross-correlated with \citet{2016ApJ...817...34M} and having a luminosity greater than $10^{42}$ ergs sec$^{-1}$ in the $0.5 - 10$ KeV, $0.5 - 2$ KeV or $2 - 10$ KeV X-ray bands, were removed.
 In addition to this, sources identified as quasars by \citet{2006ApJ...644..100P} or identified as having broad-line features by \citet{2009ApJ...696.1195T} were also removed.
-The above criteria identify 97 sources in the UVW1 source-list as quasars.
-We remove all these sources from further analysis.
+The above criteria identify 97 sources in the UVW1 source list as quasars.
+We remove all these sources from the further analysis.
 It is important to remark about the possibility of some AGN making their way into the final catalogue, despite the luminosity cut described here, because the X-ray observations are not sufficiently deep to detect all AGNs with X-ray luminosities $>10^{42}$~erg~s$^{-1}$ in our redshift range.
-We perform more tests to characterise these bright UV sources in section \ref{sec:4.6}.
+We perform more tests to characterise these bright UV sources in Section \ref{sec:4.6}.

-After this step, we have 4481 sources in our source-list.
-The UVW1 magnitude distribution of this source-list is plotted in Fig. \ref{fig:mag_distro}.
-Finally, a sub-sample of 879 galaxies has been selected with redshifts of the highest quality within a range $0.6 - 1.2$, 637 of which are spectroscopic.
-The final redshift distribution of this sub-sample is shown in Fig. \ref{fig:z_distro}.
+After this step, we have 4481 sources in our source list.
+The UVW1 magnitude distribution of this source list is plotted in Fig. \ref{fig:mag_distro}.
+Finally, a subsample of 879 galaxies has been selected with redshifts of the highest quality within a range of $0.6 - 1.2$, 637 of which are spectroscopic.
+The final redshift distribution of this subsample is shown in Fig. \ref{fig:z_distro}.